CptRyuMsThailand/Othello/README.md

 # Othello
 This is my first GitHub Project
 * For someone who wants to study how i write othello
-* My game are all in one file, Dont worry about how you manage file
+* My game are all in one file for ease of use
+* Maybe I will be update code for optimizing